tokio-rs/website/content/docs/getting-started/runtime.md

 Again spawning tasks can happen within other futures or streams allowing multiple things to happen concurrently.
 In the above example we're spawning the inner future from within the outer stream.
-Each time we get a value from the stream we'll simply run inner future.
+Each time we get a value from the stream we'll simply run an inner future.

 In the next section, we'll take a look at a more involved example than our hello- world example that takes everything we've learned so far into account.